hsylife/SwiftyPickerPopover/README.md

             .appear(originView: sender, baseViewController: self)
 ```

-To display a popover with UIPickerView that allows users to choose a String type choice:
+To display a popover with an UIPickerView that allows users to choose a String type choice:
 ```swift
 StringPickerPopover(title: "StringPicker", choices: ["value 1","value 2","value 3"])
         .setSelectedRow(0)